let's talk

 Average complexity

-Such websites generally engage between 500k – 1.5m visitors per month, are quite complex, and produce regularly changing content.
+Such websites generally engage between 500k – 1.5m visitors monthly, are quite complex, and produce regularly changing content.

-This type of complexity usually requires a project manager, business analyst, UX/UI designer, seniors on backend and frontend development, 2 QA testers, DevOps, also support specialists, and marketing team: SEO manager, copywriters, link builders.
+To build a website of this type of complexity, you will need a project manager, business analyst, UX/UI designer, seniors on backend and front-end development, 2 QA testers, DevOps, also support specialists, and a marketing team: SEO manager, copywriters, link builders.

-Examples of average complexity websites are large corporate websites and cloud software products.
+Examples of websites with average complexity are large corporate websites and cloud software products.

 Development time is about 4-6 months.

-Sites in this category are NEWS and Corporate websites—for example, Spdload.
+Sites in this category are NEWS and corporate websites, such as Spdload.

 Illustration to show what factors form the cost of developing an average website with examples